ardhyanth/miniCommerce/README.md

 ## API Documentation

-For API documentation we are using swagger by the integration between Joi and Hapi.js.
-The documentation itself can be seen in
+For the API documentation, we are using swagger with the integration of Joi and Hapi.js.
-You can access more detail documentation of the API on `/docs`, after the service is running.
+You can access more detailed documentation of the API on `/docs`, after the service is running.

 <!-- ROADMAP -->